donnywarren/intro-to-apis/README.md

 There are LOADS of APIs on the web, ranging from those containing extremely helpful information like the weather, financial data, and government data to those containing really fun info like a database of Jeopardy questions or breweries or Star Wars info.

-So, how do we actually c APIs?
+So, how do we actually use APIs?

 ## Axios
 `Axios` is a very popular JavaScript library you can use to perform HTTP requests.